What is Unicheck?

 Download Unicheck Report and Original Submission

-When viewing an online similarity report, go to the Options Menu and click Download.
+When viewing an online similarity report, go to the Options Menu.

 How to Check Documents Directly in the Unicheck Account?

-Besides using the Canvas environment, you can upload documents directly to your web-based Unicheck account at corp.unicheck.com.
+Besides using the Canvas environment, you can upload documents directly to your web-based Unicheck account.
 To use this account you need to be granted access by your LMS administrator.

 To upload a document directly to the Unicheck account, follow the steps listed below:

-STEP 1: Go to corp.unicheck.com and log in using the details provided by your LMS administrator.
+STEP 1: Go to https://unicheck.com/login/education and log in using the details provided by your LMS administrator.

-STEP 2: Go to the Library section and click the Upload File icon.
+STEP 2: Go to the Library section and click Add +.
 You can upload files from your computer, Google Drive, Dropbox, or OneDrive.

-STEP 3: Tick the file(s) you want to check and click the Check for Similarity button.
+STEP 3: Tick the file(s) you want to check and click Check for Similarity, then click Start Check.

 When generating a Unicheck Report, you can choose one of the three ways to check your document: